nikitanikushkin/test_backstage_weather_plugin/README.md

     [0] <i> [webpack-dev-server] On Your Network (IPv4): https://192.168.178.104:3000/
     ```

-1. Open the browser, navigate under URL received at the previous step, e.g. `https://192.168.178.104:3000/`, allow location detection and find the weather in the upper left corner
+1. Open the browser, navigate under URL received at the previous step, e.g. `https://192.168.178.104:3000/`, allow location detection and find the weather in the upper left corner.

-1. Navigate to `http://<hostname>:3000/weather` page to open weather plugin page
+1. Navigate to `http://<hostname>:3000/weather` page to open weather plugin page.